-TUITION & FEES 2014-2015
+TUITION & FEES 2017-2018

+Fees Description and Notes

-Fee Description & Notes Enrollment Deposit Legal Contract Payment of Fees and Charges Non-Payment De-registration Payment Options Tuition Fees Refund Holds
+Enrollment Deposit Legal Contract Payment of Fees and Charges Non-Payment De-Registration Payment Options Tuition Fees Refund Holds

-ADMISSION, REGISTRATION GUIDANCE AND TUITION
+ADMISSION, REGISTRATION GUIDANCE, AND TUITION

 The American University of Kuwait places special emphasis on quality education that is rooted in the liberal arts philosophy and based on the American model of higher education.
-Applicants are considered on the basis of their educational qualifications regardless of race, color, gender, religion, age, disabilities, or national origin.
+Applicants are considered based on their educational qualifications regardless of race, color, gender, religion, age, disabilities, or national origin.
 Admission to the American University of Kuwait is competitive, based on evidence of potential for successful performance, and on availability of space in the entering admissions class.